openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 ### Generate

-`tkn pac generate`: will generate a simple pipelinerun to get you started with Pipelines as Code.
+`tkn pac generate`: will generate a simple pipelinerun to get you started with Pipelines-as-Code.
 It will try to be as smart as possible by detecting the current Git information if you run the command from your source code.

 It has some basic language detection and add extra task depending on the